Person (name)—family name, text X[X(39)]

 |Guide for use:|

-The agency or establishment should record the person's full family name on their information systems.
+The agency or establishment should record the client's full family name on their information systems.

 Mixed case should be used.

 Family name should be recorded in the format preferred by the person.
 The format should be the same as that written by the person on a (pre) registration form or in the same format as that printed on an identification card, such as Medicare card, to ensure consistent collection of name data.